Lynda Thomas: 1998–2000: Independencia

 In July 2000, Thomas released the song "A 1000 X Hora" (A Thousand Per Hour) in 12" inch and EP formats; it was written by Thomas about her eating and mental disorders; She recorded the title track for the telenovela Primer Amor: A mil por hora.
 Thomas also performed at the 2000 Chilean telethon, held at Estadio Nacional in Santiago de Chile.

 2001–2002: Polen

-In April 2001, Thomas released the last album in her career, "Polen", when she was 19 years old.

-Before the official release of "Polen", on Sunday, February 25, 2001, Thomas performed 3 songs at Festival de Viña Del Mar held in Chile.

-The first single taken from "Polen" was the alternative track "Lo Mejor De Mí" (The Best Of Me).

-Meanwhile, Thomas hosted alongside Colombian rock-singer Juanes in the first original edition of the Nickelodeon Kids' Choice Awards LatinAmerica, held in Santa Monica, California, in 2001.
+In April 2001, Thomas released the last album in her career, "Polen", when she was 20 years old.
+Before the official release of Polen, on Sunday, February 25, 2001, Thomas performed 3 songs at Festival de Viña Del Mar held in Chile.
+The first single taken from Polen was the alternative track "Lo Mejor de Mí" (The Best Of Me).
+Meanwhile, Thomas hosted alongside Colombian rock-singer Juanes in the first original edition of the Nickelodeon Kids' Choice Awards Latin America, held in Santa Monica, California, in 2001.

 Last days in the music industry - "Ay, Ay, Ay" - "Amar Así"

-In November 2001, Thomas released at the request of her record label the teen pop-punk single Mala Leche ("Nasty Person"), in Spain, Argentina and Chile; for the song, Thomas recorded the last music video in her career.
+In November 2001, Thomas released at the request of her record label the teen pop-punk single "Mala Leche" ("Bad Milk"), in Spain, Argentina and Chile; for the song, Thomas recorded the last music video in her career.
 On April 11 and 23, 2002 the studio album Polen was remastered and re-released only in the United States to increase the popularity of the album; it coincided with the American Nickelodeon Kids' Choice Awards show hosted by Thomas for the IberoAmerican broadcasting, in which she conducted interviews with several actors and music groups of that time including Jennifer Love Hewitt, Mike Myers, Dana Carvey, O-Town, No Secrets, Antonio Banderas, Melanie Griffith or Ashley Judd among others.
 She also released the last official single in her career, "Para Ti" (It's For You), a semi-acoustic track which reached Top ten in some countries.
 It was also the last musical theme that Thomas performed live in her career, it happened in May 2002.

 2002–present: Retirement

-In May 2002, at the age of 20, Thomas retired from music and public life.

-She provided backing vocals for other singers including RBD, Kudai and Eme 15.
+In May 2002, Thomas retired from music and public life.
+She started writing songs and directing backing vocals for other singers including RBD, Kudai and Eme 15.

 Sudden absence from public life

 From 2002 to April 2018, she was absent from the public eye.
 On April 19, 2018, she made her first post on her new Twitter account, @LyndaThomasOf, briefly addressing her extended absence.
 On April 24, she posted a video going into detail.
-She is now a mother to a boy named Noah, and she married her songwriter Carlos Lara, who previously was the husband of her sister Alissa Rosangel.
+She is now a mother to a boy named Noah, and she married her songwriter Carlos Lara.